Ainswrg/Blog-BackEnd/README.md

 ## **Get All Posts**

-Returns json data about user.
+Returns json data with all posts.

 <details>